vudangRVC/rz-build-scripts-sst/ubuntu-headless-qt/README.md

 `-- ubuntu-image-qt-rzpi.wic.tar.gz         <---- Output compressed WIC
 ```
 ### U-boot environment
-Please refer to the original package as all images follow the same procedure.
+Please refer to the original package at `Renesas-SST/rz-build-scripts` as all images follow the same procedure.

 ## Confirm supported features on RZG2L-SBC
 ### 40 IO expansion interface settings